Arkleseisure/chess-bot/README.md

 **Max np material**:
 Amount of non-pawn material at the start of the game.
 This is used to help with the interpolation between the middlegame and endgame.

+**Transposition table**
+Array holding the evaluation, type of node (i.e whether it was fully searched or is an upper/lower bound), depth searched and best move for positions that have been searched, indexed by part of their zobrist hash.
+Another part of the hash is stored to prevent collisions (i.e a transposition is incorrectly identified and the results stored are used in the wrong context.)

+**Nodes**
+The node class is used to store information from previous searches.
+For each position searched, the evaluation is stored so that it can then be used to order the moves of later searches well, hence improving their efficiency.
+Equally it holds the locations of its child nodes to help build up the tree and a couple of other bits and pieces to help the smooth running of the code.

 ## Basic functioning
 Full documentation for all functions regarding inputs and outputs should be in their docstrings.